fcapolini/electron-keytar-windows10-howto/README.md

 # electron-keytar-windows10-howto
-Howto with instruction for getting Keytar native password module working with electron on Windows 10.
+Howto with instruction for making Keytar native password module work with electron on Windows 10.